No. 4 Clemson routs Wofford 59-14 for 24th straight victory

 CLEMSON, S.C.
+(AP)Clemson coach Dabo Swinney believes it’s way past time to lighten up on quarterback Trevor Lawrence.

-(AP) — Trevor Lawrence accounted for four touchdowns, Travis Etienne ran for 212 yards and two TDs and No. 4 Clemson won its 24th consecutive game, rolling over FCS opponent Wofford 59-14 on Saturday.
+Lawrence accounted for four touchdowns, Travis Etienne ran for 212 yards in a record-setting performance and No. 4 Clemson rolled to its 24th straight victory, 59-14 over FCS opponent Wofford on Saturday.

+Lawrence had three TD passes for a fourth straight game, leading the Tigers to a season-high 702 yards.
+And Swinney things people should start focusing on that instead of finding fault in Lawrence’s play.

+”He’s had about eight bad plays and they just can’t let it go,” Swinney said. ”They can’t let it go.
+They can’t forgive him.”

-Etienne, the reigning Atlantic Coast Conference player of the year, helped the Tigers (9-0) put the game away early with scoring runs of 47 and 86 yards in the game’s first 15:12.
+Etienne, the reigning Atlantic Coast Conference player of the year, helped the Tigers put it away early with scoring runs of 47 and 86 yards in the first 15:12.
 Clemson improved to 34-0 against FCS programs.
 It was the Tigers’ sixth straight win over Wofford (5-3), which fell to 1-21 against FBS schools.

 Etienne became Clemson’s first rusher with three 200-yard games in his career.
 He also surpassed James Davis for Clemson’s career record for rushing TDs with 48.